Love Laughs at Andy Hardy: Plot

-The president of the school council, Duke Johnson (Hal Hackett), offers Andy the honor of being chairman of the freshman dance as soon as he gets back to the college.
-Andy accepts the offer, but finds out soon after that Kay cannot attend the dance.
-Because of a family emergency she is required to go home to her legal guardian, Dane Kittridge (Dick Simmons).
-Duke understands that Andy is in need of a date at the dance, so he sets up with a girl named Coffy Smith (played by 6'2" actress Dorothy Ford), who is a great deal taller than Andy, making him look ridiculous beside her.
+Kay leaves the college for unexplained reasons.
+His friend Duke understands that Andy is in need of a date at the freshman dance, so he sets up with a girl named Coffy Smith, who is a great deal taller than Andy, making him look ridiculous beside her.
 Andy is quite embarrassed by their appearance together, but soon warms up to the bigger girl and they become good friends.

-Andy is shocked however, when Kay comes back to Wainwright and tells him that she has fallen in love with her guardian Dane, and that she is planning on marrying him the very next day.
-Andy is heartbroken, but as a sign of good faith he nevertheless agrees to be Kay's best man at the wedding.
-When the wedding is over Andy makes plans to go to South America and forget his sorrows, but his father talks to him and convinces him to go back to Wainwright and complete his degree.
+Andy is downhearted to learn that Kay is in love with her guardian, Dane Kittridge.
+At Kay's request, he serves as best man at their wedding.

+After the wedding, Andy makes plans to go to South America and become an engineer, abandoning his plan to go to law school and become a lawyer.
+But Judge Hardy convinces him to go back to Wainwright and complete his studies.
+As the film ends he becomes reacquainted with Isobel.